symfony/symfony-docs/cookbook/controller/argument_value_resolver.rst

     is resolved, you must `yield`_ the value to the ``ArgumentResolver``.

-Both methods get the ``Request`` object, which is the current request, and an :class:`Symfony\\Component\\HttpKernel\\ControllerMetadata\\ArgumentMetadata`.
+Both methods get the ``Request`` object, which is the current request, and an :class:`Symfony\\Component\\HttpKernel\\ControllerMetadata\\ArgumentMetadata` instance.
 This object contains all information retrieved from the method signature for the current argument.

 .. note::